AhmedMahmmoud/Pharmacy-sales-system/README.md

-# My-projects-in-the-second-year-part
-## My projects are in the second year, specifically in the second semester, where they were done using the C# language, and I created some Windows applications and also linked them to Database via SQL
+# My projects are in the second year, specifically in the second semester, where they were done using the C# language, and I created some Windows applications and also linked them to Database via SQL